 - Cerro Prieto complete the acquisition of the Cerro Prieto Project located in Northern Sonora, Mexico.
-The Company has not made a production decision and is not in a position to determine when mining may occur at the Cerro Prieto Project and gives no assurances in that regard. - Cerro Colorado continue to exhaust the Cerro Colorado mine until approximately mid-2013 whereby a planned wind-down is commenced. - Caballo Blanco continue to work with new authorities of the Federal government that are now in place and improve studies relating to the permit application. - San José de Gracia continue to defend itself against the without merit claims brought forth by DynaResource, Inc. and DynaResource de Mexico, S.A. de C.V. (collectively "DynaResource") and seek a resolution to the conflict to move forward with the project.
+Continue to advance the project through metallurgical test work to increase heap leach recoveries, trial comminution work and better definition of near surface resources.
+The Company has not made a production decision and is not in a position to determine when mining may occur at the Cerro Prieto Project and gives no assurances in that regard.
+At this point the Company has only advanced the Cerro Prieto Project to the mineral resource estimate stage, and production decisions in the mining industry are usually made on the basis of a feasibility study of mineral reserves demonstrating economic and technical viability. - Cerro Colorado commence a planned wind-down with a focus of optimizing profitability as it is expected that gold will continue to leach beyond the life of mining operations. - Caballo Blanco continue to work with new authorities of the Mexican Federal government that are now in place and improve studies relating to the permit application. - San José de Gracia continue to defend itself against the without merit claims brought forth by DynaResource, Inc. and DynaResource de Mexico, S.A. de C.V. (collectively "DynaResource") and seek a resolution to the conflict to move forward with the project.